RausellLab/NCBoost-2/README.md

 ### 2. Download the feature file

-NCBoost 2 features are available [here](), for more than 1,879,856,949 positions.
+NCBoost 2 features are available [here](), for 1,879,856,949 positions.
 Compressed tabix-indexed files are provided for each chromosomes (total size = XXX Go), and can be downloaded using the following command:
 ```
 gsutil cp gs://ncboost-cbl/ncboost_features_hg38_v20250711.gz
 ```